plugin-llms

 booleanDefault:

-trueDetails: Whether to generate an LLM-friendly version of the documentation for each page on the website.
+trueDetails: Specifies whether to generate individual LLM-friendly Markdown files for each page of the website.

 stripHTML